SkotarenkoEvgeny/Scrapy-training-project/README.md

 After succesful instalation you can use folloving commands in the bash:

-	scrapy all_posgree   -  save the data to PSQL table 'vacancy' forom hrforecast and gazprom at the same time
+	scrapy all_posgree   -  will save the data to PSQL table 'vacancy' forom hrforecast and gazprom at the same time

-	scrapy all_xlsx   -  save the data to xlsx file 'vacancy' forom hrforecast and gazprom at the same time
+	scrapy all_xlsx   -  will save the data to xlsx file 'vacancy' forom hrforecast and gazprom at the same time

 You can use the in-build scrapy commends for exporting to following formats: JSON, JSON lines, CSV, XML For example: scrapy crawl gazprom -o temp.csv

+For the viewing the data from Posgree database you can use folloving commands in the bash:

+	scrapy out_posgree  -  will create vacancy_from_DB.xlsx file